Scarlett796/NewsRecommendation-1/README.md

   - Unzip and put it `NewsRecommendation/dataset`

-  - Create a new directory in `NewsRecommendation/dataset` as `MINDsmall`
+  - Create a new directory `NewsRecommendation/dataset/MINDsmall`

   - Download MIND-small dataset